pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0114.md

 We are excited to announce a major update to our popular [SnapshotTesting][gh-snapshot-testing]
 library: [_inline_ snapshot testing][gh-inline-snapshot-testing]!

-This allows allows your text-based snapshots to live right in the test source code, rather than in an external file.
+This allows your text-based snapshots to live right in the test source code, rather than in an external file.
 This makes it simpler to verify your snapshots are correct, and even allows you to build your own testing tools on top of our tools.
 For example, our recently released [MacroTesting][gh-macro-testing] library uses inline snapshotting under the hood, but as a user of the library you would never know!